DevDario/Costs-Web/README.md

 # Costs

-This ideia came from [Matheus Battisti ReactJS Course](https://github.com/matheusbattisti/curso_react), that I decided to make it using VanillaJS.
+This idea came from [Matheus Battisti ReactJS Course](https://github.com/matheusbattisti/curso_react), that I decided to make it using VanillaJS.

 With `Costs` you can simple manage all your projects with this simple, intuitive and super easy system.